COMP90018-2025-SM2-T4-G2-Android/COMP90018-T4-G2-mobile-app/FINAL_REPORT/PROJECT_REPORT.md

 ### Troubleshooting Common Issues

 #### Issue: API Keys Not Found
+**Solution**:
+- **Primary**: API keys are automatically retrieved from Firebase Remote Config.
+Ensure Firebase Remote Config is properly set up in Step 3 and the keys are configured in your Firebase Console.
-**Solution**: Ensure API keys are set in one of the three locations mentioned in Step 2.
+- **Fallback**: If you need to override locally, ensure API keys are set in one of the three locations mentioned in Step 2.
 Check `app/build.gradle.kts` to verify keys are being read correctly.

 #### Issue: Firebase Connection Errors
 **Solution**: